Skip to main content

 Commission survey to extend the scope of the regulation on electronic instructions for use of medical devices

-In accordance with the discussions on the scope of the implementing regulation (EU) 2021/2226 on electronic instructions for use of medical devices, the Commission has prepared a survey targeting healthcare workers and experts in healthcare facilities.
+In accordance with the discussions on the scope of the implementing regulation (the EU) 2021/2226 on electronic instructions for use of medical devices, the Commission has prepared a survey targeting healthcare workers and experts in healthcare facilities.
 The survey aims to gather feedback on the potential extension of the regulation’s scope to include all devices intended for professional use.
 Additionally, it includes an open-ended question to collect input on products intended for non-professional use.

 HONG KONG